Caleb1991/bertram_beans/README.md

 - run `rails db:create` in your terminal to create the database
 - run `rails db:migrate` in your terminal to run migrations
 - run `rails s` in your terminal to spin up a local server
+- in your favorite browser (this was tested with Chrome) navigate to `http://localhost:3000/`

 ## Prepopulate Data